 Definition of Oxidase Test

-Oxidase positive organisms: These contains cytochrome oxidases and uses oxygen for energy production in the electron transport chain system.
+- Oxidase positive organisms: They contain cytochrome oxidases and use oxygen for energy production in the electron transport chain system.

 Example: Neisseria sp, Moraxella sp, Vibrio sp, Helicobacter sp etc.